OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 --------------------------------------
 ## 2.5.
 Overreliance in use
-Impact: If the accuracy of the AI system is trusted too much (e.g. the answers of a large language model), unintended failures or attacks have a bigger impact.
+Impact: If the accuracy of the AI system is trusted too much (e.g. the answers of a large language model - GenAI), unintended failures or attacks have a bigger impact.
 This aspect is strongly related to Excessive agency.

 This is not an attack, but it is about the weakness of relying too much on the AI system in use.